 - International fees

-This programme explores issues, concepts, and debates in social and public policy research to gain an insight into policy-making and its social impacts.
+On this course you’ll explore issues, concepts, and debates in social and public policy research to gain an insight into policy-making and its social impacts.

 Supported by our well-known research centres and taught by expert tutors, you’ll tailor the programme to suit your own interests and career aspirations.
 With a range of optional modules to choose from, you could pursue further advanced research skills or study complementary social topics such as disability studies, gender studies, racism and ethnicity studies, or globalisation.